ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works

+Actually, I think it works.
+I mean, it’s (almost) the same as is done by intent redirection, but here the modification is done as a MITM and not between the two app activities..
+Please check the description I added to Vulnerabilities.md.
+It works, correct?

+In the made transactions list, there’s still the original recipient, but that’s because this takes the local information in the app, so it does not get the change done by the MITM.
+Correct?

+Please adapt solution accordingly.
+The problem here is of course, that the payment is included at all in the request with the code.
+This shouldn’t be done, so changing this after entering the code is not possible.
+Something like this should also be in the solution as a fix to the issue (and it’s basically also the solution to fix Vulnerability 31).

 ### 33: Two-Factor Authentication III - Weak Code Generation (medium)
 Confirmation codes should be random so an attacker cannot predict them.
 In the case of DIBA, however, they are not really created in a random way, although they appear to be quite random when looking at them.